Skip to main content

 MEDIUM PREVALENCE

-Okra used as thickening agent in soups and stews
+Okra is used to thicken soups and stews

 COMMONLY FOUND IN: